middlec000/SPA_predict_homelessness/Paper/Paper_Notes.md

 ## New Outline
 ### Introduction
 * State of homelessness in USA
-* Predicting homelessness on large scale (state, national) preferable
-    - Lose tracking of fewer people since they all stay in same larger region
-    - Additional information sources when people move
-* Goals
-    - Determine usefulness of ubiquitous utility customer billing data
-    - Create model that produces few false-negatives
 * Precedent Research
+  * Other studies focus on predicting shelter reentry or high cost from homeless population
-* Other studies' data sources
+  * Richer data sources when focusing on those already in service system:
       - Medical (emergency services)
       - Mental health
       - Financial assistance usage
       - Department of Justice
+* Predicting homelessness on large scale (state, national) preferable
+    - Lose tracking of fewer people since they all stay in same larger region
+    - Additional information sources when people move
+    - Additional cost savings of preventing first-time homelessness
-* Really want financial info
+  * Want financial info
-    - Potential sources: taxes, salary, etc.
+      - Taxes, salary, etc.
       - We use utility billing history as proxy
+* Goals of this Study
+    - Determine usefulness of ubiquitous utility customer billing data
+    - Create model that produces few false-negatives

 ### Methods
 * Data